-Funding for NDIS Appeals Legal Aid Commissions (payable to the Legal Aid Commission, not the applicant) is separate from other Commonwealth funding provided to Legal Aid Commissions.
-It must be used to meet the costs of employing legal experts (and other eligible costs as per 7) and delivering services as outlined in 2.2.
-The funding has been distributed based on potential numbers of people in service areas and a percentage of those likely to seek review in the AAT and the IER program.
+Funding for NDIS Appeals legal services (payable to the Legal Aid Commission, not the applicant) is separate from other Commonwealth funding provided to Legal Aid Commissions.
+It must be used to meet the costs of employing legal experts (and other eligible costs as per item 7) and delivering services as outlined in item 2.2.
+The funding has been distributed based on potential numbers of people in service areas and a percentage of those likely to seek review in the ART.

-The funding is used to cover the costs of running a case, assessing applications for legal support and providing legal advice to AAT applicants referred by NDIS Appeals advocacy providers.
+The funding is used to cover the costs of running a case, assessing applications for legal support and providing legal advice to ART applicants referred by NDIS Appeals advocacy providers.
 This includes the provision of expert reports that may be required.